iotaledger/susee-streams-poc/test/scripts/README.md

 After the folders have been created and all application files have been copied into the right place each *Sensor* is initialized using a `management-console` instance that is started in the `workspace` folder.
+The *Sensor* instances are initialized concurrently using the `--init-multiple-sensors` argument of the *Management Console*.
+After all *Sensors* have been initialized the *Management Console* will search for further *Sensors* that are available for initialization in an endless loop.
+You need to close the terminal that has been used to start the python3 process to kill all spawned sub processes after all *Sensors* have been initialized.

 The output log of the *Sensors* are written into `prepare_multi_sensor_test.log` files located in each of the `sensor_#` folder.